manuelarte/gospecpaths/README.md

 ### As Go tool

-[Go tool](https://tip.golang.org/doc/go1.24#tools) support is available from Go 1.24+ for managing the dependency of gospecpaths alongside your core application.
+[Go tool][gotool] support is available from Go 1.24+ for managing the dependency of gospecpaths alongside your core application.

 To do this, you run `go get -tool`: